fgrosse/wal/README.md

 Each `WAL.Write(…)` call creates a binary encoding of the passed `wal.Entry` which we call the entry's _payload_.
-This payload is written to disk together with some metadata such as the entry Type, a CRC checksum and an offset number.
+This payload is written to disk together with some metadata such as the entry type, a CRC checksum and an offset number.

 The full binary layout looks like the following: